peteroupc/peteroupc.github.io/randmisc.md

 ## Sampling Distributions Using Incomplete Information

 The Bernoulli factory problem (the problem of turning one biased coin into another biased coin; see "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)") is a special case of the problem of **sampling a probability distribution with unknown parameters**.
-This problem can be described as sampling from a new distribution using an _oracle_ (black box) that produces numbers of an incompletely known distribution.
+This problem can be described as sampling from a new distribution using an endless stream of random variates from an incompletely known distribution.

+In this section:

+- An _oracle_ (or black box) is an endless stream of independent random variates of an incompletely known probability distribution.
 In the Bernoulli factory problem, this oracle is a _coin that shows heads or tails where the probability of heads is unknown_.

 The rest of this section deals with oracles that go beyond coins.

-**Algorithm 1.** Suppose there is an oracle that produces independent random variates on a closed interval \[_a_, _b_\], and these numbers have an unknown mean of _&mu;_.
+**Algorithm 1.** Suppose the oracle produces random variates on a closed interval \[_a_, _b_\], with an unknown mean of _&mu;_.
 The goal is now to produce nonnegative random variates whose expected value ("long-run average") is _f_(_&mu;_).
 Unless _f_ is constant, this is possible if and only if&mdash;

 - _f_ is continuous on the closed interval, and
 - _f_(_&mu;_) is greater than or equal to _&epsilon;_\*min((_&mu;_ &minus; _a_)<sup>_n_</sup>, (_b_ &minus; _&mu;_)<sup>_n_</sup>) for some integer _n_ and some _&epsilon;_ greater than 0 (loosely speaking, _f_ is nonnegative and neither touches 0 in the interior of the interval nor moves away from 0 more slowly than a polynomial)